US stocks edge higher after 2 weeks of gains

-NEW YORK (AP) — U.S. stocks edged higher in early trading on Wall Street Monday following two weeks of gains.
+NEW YORK (AP) — U.S. stocks edged higher in midday trading on Wall Street Monday following two weeks of gains.

 Trading remained choppy as uncertainty continued over several ongoing trade disputes and their possible effect on economic growth.

 Technology companies were among the early gainers.
 Qualcomm, Facebook and Netflix rose.
 Retailers also gained ground.
-Amazon and CarMax climbed.
+Amazon and Hanesbrands climbed.

 Utilities and makers of consumer products lagged the market as investors headed away from safe-play stocks to riskier holdings.
-Coca-Cola fell.
+Tyson Foods fell.

 The muted gains mirror last week’s pattern of choppy day-to-day trading as investors search for direction ahead of an interest rate decision by the Federal Reserve later this week.